 Kal-Tire Place will host the community’s annual service, organized by Royal Canadian Legion Branch #25.

-The public is welcomed to gather as early as 9:30 a.m. and will be ushered into the arena shortly after 10:30 a.m. prior to the event’s commencement.
+The public is asked to gather as early as 9:30 a.m. to ushered into the arena for the event.

-Local parties and veterans will march into the arena, for the moment of silence set to take place promptly at 11 a.m.
-Legion members are invited to a private lunch following the event.
+Local parties and veterans will march into the arena for the moment of silence set to take place promptly at 11 a.m.
+Lunch and refreshments will be made available at the Vernon legion following the ceremony.

 George Elliot Secondary School will host Lake Country’s service.
 Attendees are asked to be at the event and seated no later than 10:30 a.m. to take part in the ceremony.